lucascheco/lucascheco/README.md

 ## 👋 Hi, I'm @lucascheco!

-I'm a developer with a passion for audio programming and audio plugin development.
+I'm an eletronic music producer and developer with a passion for audio programming and audio plugin development.
 I'm always looking to collaborate on audio projects, so don't hesitate to reach out!

 ### 🌟 My Skills